Dhamodharan17/java-concepts/Java8/Multithreading.md

 it is important to ensure that locks are acquired and released in a consistent order, and to avoid holding onto locks for long periods of time.

 ## Multitasking
-- **multitasking allows several activities to run concurrently on the computer.**
+- **multitasking allows several activities to run concurrently on the computer.** <br/>

-  **Types**
  1. Process based multitasking - running notepad and music player
-  2. Thread based - video player ( one thread handle video and another audio)
+ 2. Thread based - video player ( one thread handle video and another audio)<br/>

-**Thread**
+**Thread** <br/>
 - independent sequential path of execution within a program
-- threads indpending and don't share memory **Process**
+- threads indpending and don't share memory <br/>
-  - instance of program that being executed